wild-mustango/VenusOsTFT35/README.md

 -  Keep the SMD resistor and solder one side to the PCB (the pad which is not GND) and solder the other side to R2.
 -  Take a THD resistor of the same value and solder it as I did.

-I had laying around 2.2 ohm resistors, so I was easy for me.
+I had laying around 2.2 ohm resistors, so it was easy for me.
 But, I understand that this low value resistors and harder to find, so I would choose to keep SMD resistor and get R2 and R3 that are more common values.

 ![image](https://user-images.githubusercontent.com/35175513/179475164-faaac4ad-1c70-4f27-9ef2-896fc098d743.png)